 ‘Make me a shit tonne of money so I never have to work again and can spend my life on a beach in Thailand eating prawns the size of my face.’

-This is not a reasonable brand objective.
-I mean it’s obviously a FABULOUS objective, but it’s not super realistic.
-Sorry, not sorry.
+This is obviously a FABULOUS objective, but it’s not super realistic.

 You need to figure out exactly what you’re offering and what your objectives are.

-If you sell reusable shopping bags, a good objective might be to sell 1 million reusable shopping bags to keep 10 million plastic shopping bags out of the ocean.
+- Reusable shopping bags, aim to sell enough to keep 10 million plastic shopping bags out of the ocean.

-If you sell your coaching services, your objective might be to have 10 monthly clients and a percentage of your income each month goes towards providing education for women in developing countries.
+- Your coaching services, aim for 10 monthly clients so that you can afford to donate a percentage of your monthly income towards education for women in developing countries.

 Your product should serve a purpose and every time you do anything in your business; you should be striving to contribute to that purpose.
 It also helps if someone asks you why they should buy your product over someone else’s.
 If you have a great goal, it’s going to make people want to give you their money.